-Our bus shelters are on a rolling programme of cleansing, and repairs.
-Repairs are sadly increasing, but carried out quickly by a local company.
+Our bus shelters are on a rolling programme of cleansing, and repairs, which are sadly increasing, are carried out quickly.

 Enjoyment is investment in play areas which we have planned for the next 10+ years.

 Alexandra Road Play Area was transformed in November and plays areas at Aintree Close and Epsom Drive will be redeveloped in July this year.